Connect with others who understand.

 • Upset stomach

-In large clinical trials, researchers studied the effects of mycophenolate mofetil in combination with cyclosporine (Neoral) and corticosteroids to prevent organ transplant rejection.
+In large clinical trials, researchers studied the effects of mycophenolate mofetil in combination with cyclosporine and corticosteroids to prevent organ transplant rejection.
 They found that between 3 percent and 20 percent of study participants experienced alopecia as a side effect.

 In a small long-term study of 33 people taking mycophenolate mofetil to treat their lupus nephritis, one participant experienced alopecia.
 In another small study of 10 people taking mycophenolate mofetil to treat uveitis (inflammation inside the eye), one person experienced alopecia 10 months after starting treatment.